 The rift came about when the government wanted to go in a

 different direction from the Tuhourangi tribe.
-The net result is that
+The net result is this bolted gate, which appeared overnight.
+It is still shut today.

 There is a glimmer of light appearing in the steaming mist though.
 A lot of hard work has been going on behind the scenes for years now, and it looks very close to a resolution that will see these two institutions reunited.